"If you want your children to improve, let them overhear the nice things you say about them to others." – Haim Ginott

 1. Empower your child by seeing her best self.

 Research shows that kids' beliefs determine their behavior.
 When you observe something positive about your child, tell her what you see.
-"You're working hard on that....
+"You're working so hard on that....
 Hey, I saw you got frustrated with your brother, but you were able to stop yourself from yelling....Wow, you read that whole book yourself!....I've noticed that you're remembering to brush your teeth now without being reminded most of the time."
 Notice

 that these are specific observations about what your child is actually doing, rather than global pronouncements like "You're smart" which aren't provable,